magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_in-the-dead-of-night.md

 to do, go right ahead and do it.
 You needn’t be timid about the practice, knowledge will surely arise from it.

-Practice is also What is ?
+Practice is also *paṭipadā.* What is *paṭipadā*?
 Practice evenly, consistently.
 Don’t practice like Old Reverend Peh.
 One Rains Retreat he determined to stop talking.
 He stopped talking all right but then he started writing notes.
 ‘Tomorrow please toast me some rice.’
 He wanted to eat toasted rice!
 He stopped talking but ended up writing so many notes that he was even more scattered than before.
 One minute he’d write one thing, the next another, what a farce!
 I don’t know why he bothered determining not to talk.
 He didn’t know what practice was.

 Actually our practice is to be content with little, to just be natural.
 Don’t worry whether you feel lazy or diligent.
 Don’t even say ‘I’m